SmartMeshFoundation/Spectrum/README.md

 For prerequisites and detailed build instructions please read the [Installation Instructions](https://github.com/SmartMeshFoundation/Spectrum/wiki/Building-Specturm) on the wiki.

-Building geth requires both a Go (version 1.9.2 or later) and a C compiler.
+Building Spectrum requires both a Go (version 1.9.2 or later) and a C compiler.
 You can install them using your favourite package manager.

 ## Encrypt your nodekey

-     $ ./build/bin/geth security --passwd
+     $ ./build/bin/smc security --passwd
 ## Decrypt your nodekey

-     $ ./build/bin/geth security --unlock
+     $ ./build/bin/smc security --unlock

-## Run fast node to test geth
+## Run fast node to test smc

-    $ ./build/bin/geth console
+    $ ./build/bin/smc console

 ## Create new account